SankaiAI/data-learning-lab/ab-test-simulation/README.md

 2. **What documents get produced** at each phase
 3. **Why statistical rigour matters** — especially around peeking and sample sizes
 4. **How decisions get made** — combining statistical results with business impact
+5. **Ask follow-up questions** — use the chatbot to go deeper on any concept with the relevant stakeholder